 Name index records from 1923 to 1989 are paper only.
-You can search the paper records in Land & Property Services customer information centres.
+You can search the paper records in Land & Property Services offices.

 Records from 1 January 1990

 Registry of Deeds (RoD) records from 1 January 1990 to the present day are digitised.
-You can search RoD digital records in Land & Property Services (LPS) customer information centres.
+You can search RoD digital records in Land & Property Services (LPS) offices.

 Searching paper records

 To search the paper records, you need to buy a permit from LPS.